xlsksh1/xtts-mantella-custom-voices-pack/README.md

 ## XTTS Mantella Custom Voices Pack

-This is a repository containing `latent_speaker` JSON files of trained voiced data.
+This is a repository containing `latent_speaker` JSON files of trained voiced data created by the community.
 The main purpose is to have a repository full of custom voices for Skyrim or Fallout4, and have this repo always be in sync with a build that can be deployed in the cloud as a XTTS Mantella server.
+See the `Training your own Custom NPCs` section to learn how to train, and feel free to share them in this repository.
+Contact community members in the Mantella [discord](https://discord.gg/Q4BJAdtGUE) to be added as a contributor to this repo, or create a fork pull request.

 ## Usage Locally